All Episodes

 That bunch tried to shut Amazon down when they yanked WikiLeaks.

-And you know, Amazon doesn't pay even what the Washington, D.C.
-City Council calls a living wage to which warehouse people.
+And Amazon doesn't pay even what the Washington, D.C. city council calls a living wage to its warehouse people.

-1250 an hour is what they're demanding that Walmart pay Washington, D.C.
-City Council and Amazon an hour.
+$12.50 an hour is what they're demanding that Walmart pay, Washington, D.C.
+City Counseling, Amazon $11 an hour.

-Now, he can't get away with paying people at the Washington Post 11 dollars an hour.
+Now, he can't get away with paying people at the Washington Post $11 an hour.

 However, however, Jeff Bezos is going to encounter something that I'm fairly certain he doesn't have to deal with at Amazon.

-And yeah, I'll get into the whole answer about why a company that shows no profit is so exciting to Wall Street analysts.
+And yeah, I'll get into the whole answer about why a company that shows no profit is so exciting to Wall Street analysts in the next segment when we get back.

 Well, I'd stand a little bit corrected.